Updated as of Thursday July 30, 2:00PM ET

 Contact: Libby Yranski (firstname.lastname@example.org)

-Access Impacts: Michigan state parks, recreation areas, trails and other state-managed lands remain open, provided all visitors adhere to the requirements for proper social distancing.
+Access Impacts: Michigan state parks, recreation areas, trails and other state-managed lands are open, provided all visitors adhere to the requirements for proper social distancing.

 Boating: Boat launches and parking lots at access sites remain open but their amenities may be closed.
+Additionally, due to high water some boating access sites may be closed – read more here.
 DNR-managed boating access sites that already were open for the season and remained open during the stay-at-home order will remain open.
 The addition of various amenities, such as the placement of courtesy piers and the reopening of bathrooms will begin as staff time and maintenance schedules allow.
-Boating impacts: state harbors are closed through at least June 9.
-There will be no services available including bathroom buildings, electrical, fuel, pumpouts, etc and no slip reservations can be made.
+State harbors reopened on June 10.
 Read more here.

-Fishing: Charter and fishing guide operations may resume under provisions detailed in Executive Order 2020-77, charter and fishing guide operations that involve boats, canoes and other marine vessels may resume activities on May 7, 2020, provided they:
+Fishing: Charter and fishing guide operations that involve boats, canoes, and other marine vessels may operate provided they:

-3. Provide personal protective equipment such as gloves, goggles, face shields, and face masks as appropriate for the activity being performed.
+2) Ensure the use of personal protective equipment (PPE) such as gloves, goggles, face shields and face masks appropriate for the activity being performed.

-4. Adopt protocols to limit the sharing of tools and equipment to the maximum extent possible and to ensure frequent and thorough cleaning of tools, equipment, and frequently touched surfaces.
+3) Adopt protocols to limit the sharing of tools and equipment to the maximum extent possible to ensure frequent and thorough cleaning of tools, equipment and frequently touched surfaces.

 Access Impacts: State parks, recreations areas and other public lands remain open to the public, however visitors will experience some changes in services available.
-As of May 18, dispersed and remote camping is allowed, but campsites in State Parks and Forests are closed.
-Grand Portage State Park has been closed.
 Read more here.

 On May 13, Governor Walz issued Executive Order 20-56, further expanding outdoor recreation businesses permitted to open as long as they are able to maintain social distancing guidelines.